 Picker To Part

-This particular method is very common and found in most warehouse environments.
-The process involves a storage area, a picking area, and a material handling system that is used to refill the picking locations from the storage area, which can be forklift based or more specialized such as gravity flow racks.
+The picker-to-part method is commonly found in many warehouses.
+The process involves a storage area, a picking area, and a material handling system that refills the picking locations from the storage area.
+The handling system can be forklift-based or more specialized, such as gravity flow racks.

 Part To Picker

-The difference with this method is that the picking area is made up of a series of picking bays.
-The items are moved from the storage area and delivered to the picking bays.
+Products are moved from the storage area and delivered to the picking bays.
 Each bay receives the items for one or more orders.
-The picking operator collects the items delivered to their bay and the customer order is fulfilled in this manner.
+The picking operator then collects the products after they're delivered to their bay and fulfills the customer orders.

-This method can be subject to wasted labor as picking operators can find themselves waiting for items to be delivered to their picking location.
+This method can cause wasted labor because picking operators may find themselves waiting for items to be delivered to their picking location.

-This method uses automatic material handling system consisting of multiple conveyors and a number of sorting devices.
-The items are placed on a conveyor in the storage area and the items are sorted for each particular order.
+The sorting system method uses an automatic material handling system consisting of multiple conveyors and a number of sorting devices.
+The items are placed on a conveyor in the storage area, and they're sorted for each particular order.
 The operator in the picking area collects the items that have been sorted for a customer order and processes that order.

 Pick To Box

-Pick to box is similar to the sorting solution as it uses the same elements; a picking area, a storage area, replenishment of the picking area, and a sorter.
+The pick-to-box method is similar to the sorting system because it uses the same elements: a picking area, a storage area, replenishment of the picking area, and a sorter.

 The picking area is organized so that there are a number of picking zones connected by a conveyor system.
-The operator fills the box with the items on a customer order and the box moves to the picking zones until the customer order is complete and it is then ready for shipment to the customer.
+The operator fills the box with the items on a customer order, and the box moves to the picking zones until the customer order is complete.
+It's then ready for shipment to the customer.

-The efficiencies are gained because the operator does not have to consume time collecting individual items, but the cost of the initial set-up of this solution could negate any cost benefits that the solution offers.
+The operator does not have to consume time collecting individual items, but the cost of the initial set-up of this solution could negate any cost benefits that the efficiency of the solution offers.